tytydraco/yessleep/out/When_driving_late_never_upon_any_circumstances_dare_stop_your_vehicle.md

 My one break in the noise was the sunset spreading out colours of red, purples, and yellows.
 Even so, that was quickly replaced by stars laid across the night.
 I leaned back in the leather seat and laid my hands behind my head.
 Before I knew I was sleeping I woke up.

 To my shock, flat grassland had been replaced by trees that seemed to block out the moon, and between them no light escaped.
 The vast warped branches spanned far out, almost touching the asphalt of the road.
 The only thing I could clearly see was the path in front of me.
-Still half awake, I quickly took notice of my dogs whines, pulling over on the side of the road and letting the animal out to go do it’s business.
+Still half awake, I quickly took notice of my dogs whines, pulling over  and letting the animal out to go do it’s business.

 As I viewed from the agape door, the dog made its way from the rocks deep into the cover of the tree line.
 I turned my head away and began scrolling on my phone.
 Worry began to settle after fifteen minutes ticked past.